Gallery & Exhibition Information

 I have questions about what I can and can’t do in the gallery for my show.
 Who do I talk to about this?

 Please read the entirety of the gallery agreement carefully!
 It contains a lot of very helpful information.
-If you still have questions after reading it, please consult your faculty advisor; they will be able to point you in the right direction.
+If you still have questions after reading it and this FAQ, please consult your faculty advisor; they will be able to point you in the right direction.
 If you have specific questions about hanging your work in a particular gallery, send an email to the Exhibition & Event (E&E) Techs listed on this page.

 Where do I find a gallery agreement?

 A PDF of the gallery agreement is available online here.
-Copies are also available from Sara in the main office (150 ABW).
+Copies are also available in the main office (150 ABW).